dgis/emu42android/app/src/main/assets/ReadMe.txt

 1. From the left side, slide your finger to open the menu.
 2. Touch the "New..." menu item.
-3. "Select a Custom KML script folder..." where you have copied the KML scripts and ROM files.
+3. "Select a Custom KML script folder..." where you have copied the KML scripts and ROM files (Android 11 cannot use the folder Download).
 4. Pick a calculator.
 5. And the calculator should now be opened.